 2. Keep Rats From Getting into Structures

 That means sealing up gaps and holes, and using the right tools for the job, such as heavy-gauge screening or 1/4-inch (6-millimeter) hardware cloth.
 You can also use copper mesh, shoving it into those tight spaces that might tempt rat teeth.
 Finish this process with foam insulation and caulk.
 Make sure no tree branches or shrubs are touching your home, particularly near roof lines, because rats can climb foliage and then find ways into the structure.

 Non-lethal traps do work but leave you with the challenge of releasing the rats into a new area, where they may cause new misery for someone else.
 Rodenticides may work, but these poisons might take weeks to have any effect and often unintentionally kill other animals.

-- Purchase rat traps at your local hardware store.
-Set up the traps with bait.
-Contrary to popular belief, rodents don't like cheese, and actually prefer peanut butter.
+Old-school snap traps may be your best bet.
+You can purchase rat traps at your local hardware or big box store and then bait them.
+Contrary to popular belief, rodents don't particularly like cheese, and actually prefer peanut butter.
 Put a dollop of peanut butter the size of a pea on the rat traps.
 If your problem is in your kitchen, set up several traps under the sink or next to the wall.
+When you place the trap near a wall, create a T-shape with the bait next to the wall, because rats prefer to run right next to walls rather than out in the open.
 If you're setting the traps in the attic or basement, place the traps where you have found rat droppings.